-Below is a list of graduate courses taken at American University SIS and their final projects.
-Selected works are featured here.
+Below is a list of graduate courses taken at the American University School of International Service.

 - Venezuela: What’s Next and What to Do?